-I know you think Napa is for lovers (pronounced “luv-ahs”), but Wine Country really is a wonderful destination for any type of vacation: mancation (a la the movie “Sideways”), kids trip (we had a ball on our family wine country vacation a few years ago), romantic retreat (it’s where my husband and I made the decision to start a family years before that), or girlfriends getaway (or, as the case may be, a sisters getaway).
+You might think Napa is for lovers (pronounced “luv-ahs”), but Wine Country is a wonderful destination for any type of vacation: mancation (a la the movie “Sideways”), kids trip (we had a ball on our family wine country vacation a few years ago), romantic retreat (it’s where my husband and I made the decision to start a family once upon a time), or girlfriends getaway (or, as the case may be, a sisters getaway).
 Here are seven Napa Valley getaway tips to make the most of your vacation, no matter if traveling with a romantic partner, friends or family.

 1. Choose the right travel mate.

 Selecting the right person (or people) with whom to travel is an important part of any journey.
 I have long wanted to take a trip with my sister, Karen.
 My sister and I don't get to see each other as much as we'd like; she lives in Minnesota and I live nearly 2,000 miles away in Southern California.
 When I was invited by Hilton Garden Inn to check out their lovely hotel in Napa with a guest of my choosing, I was thrilled that I could treat my sister to a fabulous getaway.
 She was the perfect travel mate for this trip.